borisbenedikter/borisbenedikter.github.io/teaching.md

 ## Mentoring

-I am passionate about mentoring students at all levels, fostering a collaborative environment where they can develop into independent and impactful researchers.
+Mentoring is not just a responsibility alongside research; it is a **commitment to a student's learning, growth, and future**.
+My goal is to foster a collaborative environment where students can develop into independent and impactful researchers.

+### My Approach to Mentoring

+My approach to mentoring mirrors my teaching philosophy: I see it as a shift from delivering content to **guiding and supporting**.
+I aim to create a space where students feel empowered to tackle open-ended challenges, reason through design decisions, and learn from an iterative process of inquiry and reflection.
+By providing consistent feedback and asking probing questions, I help students build not only their technical skills but also their confidence and creativity.

 #### Doctoral Students
-* **A. Garzelli** (2023–Present): Research on stochastic optimal control for spacecraft and UAV guidance.
+* A. Garzelli (2023–Present): Research on **stochastic optimal control** for spacecraft rendezvous and UAV guidance.
-* **L. Ramponi** (2025–Present): Research on machine learning for space situational awareness.
+* L. Ramponi (2025–Present): Research on **DeepONets** and **Transformers** for space situational awareness.

 #### Undergraduate & M.Sc.
 Theses Co-Advised
-* F. Gettatelli, M.Sc.
-(2023)
-* A. Capelle Domínguez, B.Sc.
-(2023)
+* F. Gettatelli (2023), **"Convex Optimization of Ascent and Powered Descent of a Reusable Launch Vehicle"**, M.Sc. in Space and Astronautical Engineering, Sapienza University of Rome
+* A. Capelle Domínguez (2023), **"Convex Optimization of Powered Guided Landing on Mars"**, B.Sc. in Aerospace Engineering, Sapienza University of Rome
-* I. Llansó y Pérez, B.Sc.
-(2022)
+* I. Llansó y Pérez (2022), **"Convex Optimization of ΔV-EGA Interplanetary Trajectories"**, B.Sc. in Aerospace Engineering, Sapienza University of Rome
-* A. Vittori, B.Sc.
-(2021)
+* A. Vittori (2021), **"Convex Optimization of Mars Descent Trajectories"**, B.Sc. in Aerospace Engineering, Sapienza University of Rome

 </div>